WanRatchapol/WanRatchapol/README.md

 # Hi , My name is Wan

-I'm studying computer engineering and digital in Chulalongkorn university.
+I'm studying Engineering Program in Computer Engineering and Digital Technology in Chulalongkorn university.

 ### Languages